DT42/berrynet-doc/docs/index.md

 ## Installation

 You can install BerryNet by using pre-built image or from source.
-Please refer to the [Wiki page](https://github.com/DT42/BerryNet/wiki/Installation) for the details.
+Please refer to the [installation guide](tutorials/installation) for the details.

 We are pushing BerryNet into Debian repository, so you will be able to install by only typing one command in the future.